Kezarus-tech/Monastery-Framework_GM2/README.md

 You can use it in all your games for free.
 Just credit me, Kezarus and put a link to my Twitter (https://twitter.com/CesarOttani), in your final product.

-If you like this, please consider donating any amount through this PayPal link (https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=AKXWGHSAS2UUL&source=url).
+If you like this, please consider donating any amount through this [PayPal link](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=AKXWGHSAS2UUL&source=url).

-The name is because when I was starting to develop my games  I usually put gregorian chant music to play.
+The name of the Framework is because when I was starting to develop my games I usually put gregorian chant music to play.
 Nowadays a put from metal to blues, sometimes chant music. =]